 Harrison Township benefits from accessibility tools

-Teachers use accessibility features available on the district’s Chromebooks to help all students.
+Teaches use accessibility features available on the district’s Chromebooks to help more students.

 Ontario’s Upper Grand District gives equal access to learning tools using Chromebooks

 Text-to-speech and speech-to-text features have been game-changers for the district.

 Creating an “accessibility for all” culture in classrooms through technology